CMPT-276-FALL-2024/project-03-rivers/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=16373834&assignment_repo_type=AssignmentRepo)

 ## Rivers 03 - Music Therapy

-##  Group Members:
+## Group Members

 1. Ryota Kato
 2. Eito Nishikawa
 3. Tulika Varma
 4. Ansh Aggarwal

-##  Project Description:
+## Project Description

+First, weather information (weather, temperature, humidity) is acquired using the Weather API.

+The acquired weather information is sent to ChatGPT using the OpenAI API, and ChatGPT is asked to suggest some music that matches the weather information.

+Display the suggested music information using Spotify API, and display the music information and thumbnails on the website and play them (also create a section to play the music).